rickstaa/stable-gym/simzoo/envs/classic_control/ex3_ekf/README.md

-# Ex3EKF gym environment
+# Ex3EKF gymnasium environment

-A gym environment for a noisy master-slave system.
+A gymnasium environment for a noisy master-slave system.
 This environment can be used to train a RL based stationary Kalman filter.

 ## Observation space